Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/33-Views.md

 ![Error log view](images/ui_views_errorlog.png "Error log view")

 By default the log entries are sorted by their date in descending order.
-You can resort them by clicking on the column headers.
+You can resort them by clicking on the table column headers.
 If you click on them again the sorting direction will be changed from ascending to descending.

 It is possible to change the width of a column by placing the cursor between two column headers and moving the separator.